KarchinLab/OC-cloudform/README.md

 - Watch configured compute instance(s) for shutdown with AWS lambda and destroy stack when triggered
 - Verify Metadata visuals not needed for CF pipeline
 - Add multi-input processing path from single submission point
-- Deploy the AMI to a multiple
+- Deploy the AMI to a multiple regions and make the template self selecting